GovTechSG/adex-ug/User Guide/Dashboard.md

 - Announcements
 - Join team - Create new team, Join team

-Under **Teams** tab, you can view teams and team details or search your teams.
+Under **Teams** tab, you can view your teams and team details or search your teams.

 On the left side pane, you can see the following: